Sponsor a Parrot That Needs a Bit Extra From Us!

 Bertie

-Bertie is a 27 year old female blue and gold macaw.
+Bertie is a 29 year old female blue and gold macaw.
 It was hard to get her started, but she plows through lots of great fruits and veggies now!
-Thanks to DIANE ALLEN for sponsoring some of her edibles every month! |
+She loves to spend time on top of the refrigerator snacking, while supervising breakfast preparations.
+She does a good job of that! |

 Quakers in the Outdoor Aviary

 Four male quaker parakeets live all year in an outdoor aviary at The Landing, our only permanent residents.
+They don't mind the weather - snow, rain, or shine.
+The two pairs spend all day "conferencing" with each other.
+We wish we could speak Quaker so we knew what all the buzz is about!
 They thank JULIE AND VINNIE NOTO for sponsoring their monthly care. |

 Andy

-Andy is a young 31 year old sulphur crested cockatoo.
+Andy is a young 33 year old sulphur crested cockatoo.
 We're not sure what he goes through more of - wood or food!
-He is constantly on the move.... eating, chewing, playing, eating, chewing, playing! |
+He is constantly on the move.... eating, chewing, playing, eating, chewing, playing!
+His favorite words are "Popcorn!" and "Cracker, cracker!"
+He will also ask "How are you?"
+It's a ruse, he's hoping someone will finally give him a cracker or popcorn, ha! |

 Soji

 Male cockatoos seem to have long stays at The Landing, homes are hard to find for busy, boisterous, and unpredictable males.
-Soji is a 23 year old Sulphur-crested cockatoo.
+Soji is a 25 year old sulphur-crested cockatoo.
 He would eat the whole building if we let him.
 A few needed repairs have his name on them!
 Thanks to DEVON SNODGRASS for sponsoring his care!! |

 Quork